 Answered By: Elizabeth Galoozis (she/her) Last Updated: Jul 14, 2022 Views: 518

-"The USC Libraries use the Library of Congress system to organize most of our books.
+The USC Libraries use the Library of Congress system to organize most of our books.
 Every book has a unique call number that tells you where it lives on the shelf - like an address.

-When you see a book on the libraries’ website that you’d like to find, you’ll need to know 2 things: which library it’s in, and its call number.
+When you see a book on the libraries’ website that you’d like to find, you’ll need to know 2 things: which library(ies) you can find it in, and its call number.

 After that first number will be a letter.
 The books will be arranged on the shelf in order by that letter.
-The books near your original book should be about similar topics, and can be useful further sources."
+The books near your original book should be about similar topics, and can be useful further sources.